logdatatech/Code.Truth/SoftwareDefectReductionTopTenOnOnePage.md

 ## FOUR - 80% of defects from 20% of modules and 50% are defect free

-Between 60 and 90% of the defects arise from 20% of the modules, with a median of about 80%, all defects cluster in about half the modules produced.
+Between 60 and 90% of defects arise from 20% of the modules, with median 80%, all defects cluster in half the modules produced.

 ## FIVE - 90% of the downtime comes from, at most, 10% of the defects

-Some defects disproportionately affect downtime and reliability.
-Failure Analysis of 9 large IBM software products revealed that 0.3% of the defects accounted for about 90% of the downtime.
+Defects can disproportionately affect downtime.
+Analysis of IBM software revealed that 0.3% of the defects caused 90% of downtime.

 ## SIX - Peer reviews catch 60% of the defects